data-8/su25/reference.md

 # **Detailed Python Reference Sheet**

 {:.no_toc}
-Created by Nishant Kheterpal and Jessica Hu, Contributions by Jonathan Ferrari, Updated and Maintained by Edwin Vargas and Bing Concepcion
+Created by Nishant Kheterpal and Jessica H; contributions by Jonathan Ferrari, Edwin Vargas and Bing Concepcion
+ Updated and maintained by Richard Villagomez and Isaac Chung

 ## Table of Contents
 {: .no_toc .text-delta }